 Following Haskell, Scala was the second popular language to have some form of implicits.
 In Scala 3 these concepts have been completely re-thought and more clearly implemented.

 The core idea is term inference: Given a type, the compiler synthesizes a “canonical” term that has that type.
-In Scala, an implicit parameter directly leads to an inferred argument term that could also be written down explicitly.
+In Scala, a context parameter directly leads to an inferred argument term that could also be written down explicitly.

 Use cases for this concept include implementing type classes, establishing context, dependency injection, expressing capabilities, computing new types, and proving relationships between them.